 Getting Up and Running

 Getting started is not as simple as opening an app on your phone.
 You need to create an Oculus account and connect it to the headset, and also download and run software for installing the Sense Arena app on the headset.
-The set-up process can be tricky but Sense Area provides a number of helpful videos on their site and strong support is available.
+The Sense Arena team has provided clear instructions on how to set up the headset and they do recommend adult supervision for younger users and include age-appropriate disclaimers on the box as well.
+We found set up straightforward, but do allow for an hour on a laptop with a USB-C connector to get it all set up for the first time.

 Diagnostics